showbright1/blog/content/iPython-Notebooks/NFLgame-Python-for-American-Football.md

     -------
     -------

-So we took a look at the team stats for all three years to see if we can uncover actionable information.
-We can see that Frank Gore played in 2011 but not in 2010.
+So we took a look at the team stats for the last three, first game, match-ups to see if we could uncover any actionable information.
+We see that Frank Gore played in 2011 but not in 2010.
 Marshawn Lynch did not play in 2011 nor in 2010.
-I think we will need to dig a bit further to get real insight.
+Not much to go on there...

+Rushing yards were low in the first two games, which may have suggested that the third game would have been similar.
+However, the 2012 match-up had both teams with over 100 yards rushing which may or may not be an outlier.
+Now to be thorough, I should compare the running backs I had on the bench in a similar manner.
+Then, ultimately, make a reasonable guess.

 Not all is lost in this simple analysis, I learned a bit about tuples in the process.
+I can also say that I am learning while playing which is 'win-win.'
+Perhaps the trophy on my mantle is a bit pre-mature at this point, as I really need to learn statistics (stay tuned for more on that front).

+Here is a neat little tidbit about Named tuples that I learned during this.
 The team stats are created in game.py and are delivered as a `namedtuple()`.
 The `._asdict()` method on Named Tuples will return an ordered dict as described [here](http://docs.python.org/release/2.7.4/library/collection s.html#collections.somenamedtuple._asdict).
 Once you have a dict, simply use (chain on) the `.items()` method to iterate over the key and value.
 If you want